iamcal.com

 Download

-You can download the latest version (release 10) of the functions here.
+You can download the latest stable version (release 11) of the functions here.

-The very latest versions are available from the SVN repository.
+The very latest versions are available from the GitHub repository.

 The RFCs